How To Be Happy Every Day [>15 Simple & Powerful Methods That Work!]

 However, if you are already living an average lifestyle with all your basic necessities taken care of, then it's really questionable whether or not spending more money will make you happier.

 The effect of spending money on our happiness is almost always indirect anyway.
 You see, spending money is likely a proxy for increased happiness.
-You’re probably not happier when you spend more money, strictly speaking, but when circumstantial and behavioural antecedents align such that you feel secure about spending more money.
+You’re probably not happier when you spend more money, strictly speaking, but when circumstantial and behavioral antecedents align such that you feel secure about spending more money.
 If you can afford to spend money, then you're bound to be happier either way, whether you actually spend it or not.

 I would love to hear your opinion about this subject in the comments below!